 Smaller, residential-size units are designed for cost efficiency and the size of the electrical load of the home.

-Turbines used for commercial production of electric power may be two-blade, three-blade or five-blade, all of which are designed for much larger energy loads.
+Turbines used for commercial production of electric power may be two-blade, three-blade, or five-blade, all of which are designed for much larger energy loads.

 The vast majority of horizontal-axis wind turbines used in the commercial production of power for utility companies are three-blade turbines.

-• Single-Blade Turbines
+Single-Blade Wind Turbines

 Single-blade wind turbines are used in a few limited applications, but they are the least used of all the Horizontal-Axis Wind Turbines.